CruelDrool/WP-reCAPTCHA/README.md

 - User e-mail.*
 - User registered date.*

-\* Enterprise/CreateAssessment API only.
+\* Enterprise versions only.

 ### Logging
 - Log reCAPTCHA's JSON response data.
-	- Add the client's IP address to the JSON response data (SiteVerify API)
+	- Add the client's IP address to the JSON response data.
+(Legacy versions only.)
-	- Remove the reCAPTCHA token from the JSON response data (Enterprise API)
+	- Remove the reCAPTCHA token from the JSON response data.
+(Enterprise versions only.)
 - Debug logging.
 	- Have a separate file from WordPress' `/wp-content/debug.log`.
 	- Set a minimum required severity level that messages must have for them to be written to the log.